Methadone detox can be a scary but necessary step in your recovery. Did you know that you can do methadone detox at home?

 Interestingly, methadone also inhibits the effects of other drugs.
 You won’t be able to feel codeine, heroin, oxycodone, hydrocodone, or morphine while you’re on methadone.
 This is part of what makes it such a great treatment for addiction.

 Methadone feels similar to these other opioids, but can’t be combined with them, and combats the symptoms of withdrawal.
 Sometimes, methadone treatment is also called “replacement therapy.”
-It works to “replace” the drug you’re addicted to, but has softer effects, helping you wean yourself off of the addiction.
+The methadone mechanism of action works to “replace” the drug you’re addicted to, but has softer effects, helping you wean yourself off of the addiction.

 Duration and Side Effects of Methadone Detox